GKStretton/SE/SE_nodejs/README.md

-Guide to setting up your work environment for the website:
+## Guide to setting up your work environment for the website
 Go to git and create a fork of the main repository
 Copy your fork's url
 Clone fork locally, wherever you want